Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

 \subsection{How to React to Surprise}

-Once an observation is flagged as a surprise, the next question is how the artificial experimenter should react to that declaration.
+Once an observation is flagged as a surprise, the next question is how the model should react to that declaration.
 To mimic a human scientist, the next action is to investigate the nature of the surprise observation.
-We understand that the nature of the investigation could vary but given our focus on engineering systems for manufacturing and material discovery, our experience suggests that the first line of action is to confirm whether the surprise is due to data corruption (noise, perturbation) or it is due to a discrepancy between the underlying response surface and the model the artificial experimenter builds thus far.
+We understand that the nature of the investigation could vary, but given our focus on engineering systems for manufacturing and material discovery, our experience suggests that the first line of action is to confirm whether the surprise is due to data corruption or a discrepancy between the underlying response surface and the model that has been built thus far.

-While settling on such question itself also could entail complexity, we choose to conduct a simple test for the time being.
-The test is for the artificial experimenter to draw a new observation in the neighborhood of the location where the surprise is declared and see if it is a surprise again.
-If the response is once again a surprise, it means that the consequent response confirms the earlier finding.
-Then, both responses are kept in the data collected and they are used to update the model to reflect the new understanding.
+While settling on such a question itself entails complexity, we choose to conduct a simple test for the time being.
+The test is for the sequential approach to draw a new observation in close proximity to the location where the surprise is declared and see if it is a surprise again.
+In this context, we define ``close proximity" as a small perturbation around the last experimented point within the Euclidean space, using a normal distribution with a small standard deviation.
+Mathematically, for a given point \(\mathbf{x} \in \mathbb{R}^d\), where $d$ is the dimension of the input space, we generate a point \(\mathbf{x}_{\text{perturbed}} \in \mathbb{R}^d\) as follows: